SaaS applications

 SaaS Applications the new norm at work?

-Most people are aware of the consumption (Software as a Service or SaaS based, pay per use) based services such as storage (Dropbox), music (Spotify), email (Google), television (Netflix) and how some of these products are slowly following those users into their organisations.
-Organisations are also looking into the use of SaaS Applications because they provide more flexibility, capital cost reduction and the ability to directly charge costs to business units as well as freeing up IT team’s time.
+Most people are aware of the consumption (Software as a Service or SaaS-based, pay-per-use) based services such as storage (Dropbox), music (Spotify), email (Google), and television (Netflix) and how some of these products are slowly following those users into their organisations.
+Organisations are also looking into the use of SaaS Applications because they provide more flexibility, capital cost reduction and the ability to directly charge costs to business units as well as freeing up the IT team’s time.

 But I would like to take the use of SaaS applications a step further and look at how this could be adopted by IT teams in businesses, by using Spark Ventures (the innovation and incubation arm of Spark NZ, New Zealand’s major Telecommunications company) as an example.

-I have adopted a consumption based (SaaS Applications) strategy here at Spark Ventures (@sparkventuresnz) and will explain what technology solutions have been used; and in each case, what has been gained by following this approach.
+I have adopted a consumption based (SaaS Applications) strategy here at Spark Ventures (R&D group on New Zealand’s largest Telco) and will explain what technology solutions have been used; and in each case, what has been gained by following this approach.

 Our group is made up of a number of businesses including Bigpipe (an ISP, @bigpipenz) and Lightbox (an SVOD), all supported by a shared services group including the operations team.
 We have taken the bold step of using only SaaS Applications for most of the core tools required to run an operational team as well the organisation as a whole.